Mapping Your Fence Boundary

 Fencing is a major investment.
 In some situations, you may be eligible for cost-share opportunities through government programs.
 Consult your local Soil and Water Conservation District (SWCD) or Natural Resource Conservation Service (NRCS) on the availability of cost-share funds and tax credits for fencing and water delivery systems for livestock.

-Sketch It - Plan Your Layout
+Sketch It - Map Your Layout

 Using the planning guide (click image for full document), sketch out the area you wish to enclose, noting distances.
 Then draw in the approximate locations of buildings or barns that will be adjacent to or enclosed by the fence.